Using the IP Management Database to Answer Metrics FAQs

 - An annual report such as those published by the University of California system – Take a look at the samples of program-specific reports Fuentek has prepared for clients

 - An infographic such as this one from Emory University

 - Online information about, for example, economic impact

 Of course, the structure and reporting functionality of the IP management database is only part of the solution.
 The information must be collected — and entered into the database — naturally as part of day-to-day operations.
-When you combine a well-structured database with the procedures to populate it, a variety of meaningful and useful reports can be easily created.
+When you combine a well-structured database with the procedures to populate it consistently to maintain database integrity, a variety of meaningful and useful reports can be easily created.